elijah-potter/harper/CONTRIBUTING.md

 ## Setup Your Environment

-To use the tooling required to build and debug Harper, you'll need to the following tools available in your `PATH`.
+To use the tooling required to build and debug Harper, you'll need to the following programs available in your `PATH`.

 - [`just`](https://github.com/casey/just)
 - `bash`